 We support parent-infant teams with information about how to use data, evidence and evidence-based practice to ensure high quality services.
 With the Parent-Infant Network, we are exploring the development of a set of quality indicators which existing and emerging teams could use to guide their quality-improvement work.

 The Parent-Infant Foundation provides free software and support to any specialised parent-infant relationship team in the UK to enable the collection of relevant data about their service.
 The Foundation data portal tracks bespoke output and outcome data that statutory or off-the-shelf data management systems often miss.

 - Communicate more easily with stakeholders, funders and commissioners

 - Benchmark their performance against an anonymised national data set

 Please feel free to discuss your needs with us.

 Part of our mission is to convince national and local decision makers across the UK about the importance of policies and services to support parent-infant relationships, and specifically about the importance of specialised parent-infant relationship teams.
 We co-ordinate the Conception to Age 2 All-Party Parliamentary Group and the First 1001 Days Movement.
 Our most recent report Rare Jewels: Specialised Parent-infant Relationship Teams in the UK contains the most up-to-date analysis of provision across the UK and advocates for policy changes that will support the growth of services across the country.

 The Parent-Infant Foundation is an evidence-based organisation:

 - We use and signpost to current evidence to assist our work with specialised parent-infant relationship teams and decision makers.

-- We support the creation of new evidence through our own research and evidence activities, and through our support to local teams.
+- We support the creation of new evidence through our own research and evidence activities, the facilitation or commissioning of research, and through our support to local teams.